Skip to content

 We're here to help

-Our Clearing content for parents or carers can help you provide the best support to the young person or people in your care.
-We’ll help you with your research, planning and preparations for Results Day and Clearing.
+Our Clearing for parents and carers page can help you provide the best support to the young person or people in your care.
+We'll help you with research, planning and preparations for Clearing, applying and starting university.

 Our Enquiries Team is here to help.

-They can answer any queries you have about Clearing or studying at the University of Bradford.
+They can answer any queries you have about the University of Bradford.

 Email enquiries@bradford.ac.uk